The Son of the Ogress: Gold Bud

-In Azejjig Ireqqen, Bourgeon d'Or or Gold Bud, a father receives a present from a magical being, and a voice tells him to give up his youngest daughter in marriage to him.
-His youngest daughter, Tiziri ("Moonlight") is given to the male voice as his bride.
-Tiziri is carried by a giant bird (her husband in avian disguise) to their joint house.
+In a Kabylian tale titled Azejjig Ireqqen (French: Bourgeon d'Or; English: Gold Bud), two brothers, one poor and the other rich, live next to each other with their families: the rich one has seven sons and the poor one has seven daughters.
+One day, the poor man, a woodcutter, goes to the forest to earn his living, when a strange rain begins to pour, and a voice warns him to leave the forest.
+The man answers that he needs to earn his living, and the voice gifts him a dish that always produces food.
+The man's sister-in-law borrows it, and the man returns to the forest.
+This time, the voice gives him a magic mill so he can feed his family.
+Again, the sister-in-law asks for the magic mill.
+The third time, the voice is visibly irritated, and demands the man's youngest daughter, Tiziri ("Moonlight"), to be delivered to the voice as its bride, in exchange for his family being fed with each sunrise.
+Tiziri is told of this and goes to the forest at night, where she is to wait for transportation.
+The girl is carried by a giant bird (her husband in avian disguise) to their joint house.
 They marry and he sets a prohibition on her: she must not light any lamp at night on the bridal chambers.
-One night, she disobeys him and lights a torch.
-Her husband, Gold Bud, admonishes her, turns back into a giant bird and vanishes, back to his mother's house.
+Days pass, and Tiziri asks if she can visit her family, which her husband allows.
+The girl returns home and finds her family living in abundance.
+Her mother asks her about her mysterious husband, but she has never seen his face, so Tiziri's mother tells her to bring a torch to their bridal bed.
+Back home, she follows her mother's suggestion and betrays her husband, Gold Bud.
+He admonishes her, turns back into a giant bird and vanishes, back to his mother's house.
 In his rage at her betrayal, a great storm rages on for seven days and nights.
 After this period, Tiziri follows after him and passes by three shepherds, one grazing a herd of bulls, the second a herd of mares, and the third a herd of sheep and goats.
 Tiziri asks the shepherds whom the herds belong to, and they all say the animals would have belonged to Tiziri, had she been patient.
 She then passes by natural features that lead the way: a dried fountain and a normal one; a dead ash tree and a lush one.
 Finally, she reaches the house of a Teriel, her mother-in-law, who imposes tasks on the human girl: first, she is to clean the patio and the floor.
 Her husband advises her to lift a stone, and a stream of water will fulfill the task for her.
 Next, the Teriel orders her to sort a heap of mixed seeds, which a colony of ants fulfills for her.
 Thirdly, she is to collect feathers from all birds in five sacks; her husband asks her to shout at all the birds that their king is naked, so they will come to offer their feathers.
 Later, the Teriel orders her to return their feathers; Tiziri is advised to summon the birds again and tell them their king is clothed.
-Lastly, the Teriel, enraged, says she will let her ogress daughter devour her.
-Gold Bud appears in person to Tiziri and tells her to give some lamb legs to his sisters, and they make thei way across the air.
+Lastly, the Teriel, enraged, says she will let her ogress daughters devour her.
+Gold Bud appears in person to Tiziri and tells her to give some lamb legs to his sisters, since they are blind.
+While they are distracted, Gold Bud and Tiziri make their way across the air and fly back to the forest.